danioxoli/HotSpotAnalysis_Plugin/README.md

  $ pip install pysal
 ```

+3) Open QGIS:

+Go to `Plugins` -> `Manage and Install plugins` -> `Settings` -> `Show also experimental plugins`

+In `All plugins` tab, look for `Hotspot Analysis` and tick the checkbox.
+A new icon for Hotspot Analysis will appear on the QGIS main panel.

+4) If you are interested in the latest unreleased version:

-3) Download or clone the `GitHub` repository given below into QGIS Python Plugins folder:
+Download or clone the `GitHub` repository given below into QGIS Python Plugins folder:
 https://github.com/danioxoli/HotSpotAnalysis_Plugin/archive/master.zip

 **Note**: default Plugins folder is:
 ```sh
  $ cd C:\Users\<your_user_name>\.qgis2\python\plugins
 ```
-4) Open QGIS:

-Go to `Plugins` -> `Manage and Install plugins` -> `Settings` -> `Show also experimental plugins`

-In `All plugins` tab, look for `HotSpotAnalysis` and tick the checkbox.
-A new icon for Hotspot Analysis will appear on the QGIS main panel.
 ___
 ### Installation - Ubuntu